-Park the car behind the registration office parking lot or near the restaurant parking lot.
-You can leave anything (including suitcases) in the trunk of your car.
+Park the car behind the registration office in the overnight parking lot.
+Do not park it near washrooms or the restaurant (that is for daytime parking only).
+You can leave anything (including suitcases) you don't want to bring on your trip in the trunk of your car.
 It will 99.99% be safe (nothing is 100%).
 Make sure the doors are locked, your valuables are not visible, and you have your keys.